of one another.

 Times tables will also be sent home weekly and again tested in school, usually on a Thursday.
 In addition to ensuring that your child completes the sheet they have been given, please help them to practise the relevant table every day, including the accompanying division facts, in whichever way you and your child prefer.
 The key instant recall maths facts for this half term are attached to this letter and it is essential that they are practised regularly to support your child’s learning.

-- Build a model of a Viking long boat.
+- Build a model of a monster from Greek mythology.

-- Create a PowerPoint presentation, which they will deliver to the class, on a famous Anglo Saxon or Viking such as Alfred the Great or Canute, or Viking gods
+- Create a PowerPoint presentation, which they will deliver to the class, on a famous scientist or Inventor, such as Marie Curie or James Dyson

-- Bake an Anglo-Saxon or Viking food such as Rigen Hlaf (Rye bread) to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
+- Bake a Christmas food from another country to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
 Please note that we are unable to reheat food and that if your child brings in something that is not easily portioned by being cut up (such as stewed fruit) we would very much appreciate disposable teaspoons/cups so that everyone who wishes to try it, may.